ethank5149/ClassicalMechanics/README.md

 # pypde
-Partial differential equation solving in python
+Partial differential equation solving in python and c/c++